-To this aim, similarly to (Kim et al., 2018), we extract from the training curves the point (expressed in epochs or fraction of epochs) in which the validation accuracy reaches 90%.
+To this aim, similarly to [6], we extract from the training curves the point (expressed in epochs or fraction of epochs) in which the validation accuracy reaches 90%.
 We assume that the more the network is strained, the more examples it needs during the training phase to reach a good accuracy.
 We call this particular point convergence epoch (CE).

-Together with our measurements, we also report the values as measured by Stabinger et al. (2016); Fleuret et al. (2011) on LeNet, GoogLeNet, and AdaBoost (using feature group 3).
+Together with our measurements, we also report the values as measured by Fleuret et al. [1], Stabinger et al. [17] on LeNet, GoogLeNet, and AdaBoost (using feature group 3).

 Looking at Table 1, it is clear that most of the configurations derived from AlexNet and VGG-19 architectures are unable to learn or are particularly strained.
-More in detail, almost all the VGG-19 configurations remain on the chance level accuracy of 50%, apart from the VGG-19-BN resized to 224x224.
+More in detail, almost all the VGG-19 configurations remain on the chance level accuracy of 50%, apart from the VGG-19-BN resized to .
 Nevertheless, this configuration can converge on only two out of four problems, and with accuracies far below the state-of-the-art reached with ResNets and DenseNets.
 This is the case even for the AlexNet with normalized input images.